 “If we don’t cut this whale open soon, it will explode.”

-OPEN UNTIL 30th APRIL 2018: The Bath Novel Award 2018 is an international prize for unpublished or self-published novelists writing for adults or young adults.
-This year’s shortlist judge is Felicity Blunt of Curtis Brown with a first prize of £2,500, literary agent introductions for shortlisted writers and a new longlist prize, worth £1,800, of a place on Cornerstones Literary Consultancy’s new online How to Edit Your Novel course
+OPENING SOON: The Bath Children’s Novel Award 2018 is an international prize for unpublished or self-published novelists writing for children or young adults.
+This year’s prize is £2,500, with literary agent introductions for shortlisted writers and a new longlist prize, worth £1,800, of a place on Cornerstones Literary Consultancy’s new online How to Edit Your Novel course

-The Bath Children’s Novel Award 2018 will open for entries from June until November 2018.
+The Bath Children’s Novel Award 2018 will open for entries on June 5th until December 2nd 2018.
 Full 2017 results here

 The Bath Novel Award & Bath Children’s Novel Award are sponsored by Cornerstones Literary Consultancy